oracle/weblogic-kubernetes-operator/docs-source/content/_index.md

 ### Developer guide

 Developers interested in this project are encouraged to read the [Developer guide]({{< relref "/developerguide/_index.md" >}}) to learn how to build the project, run tests, and so on.
 The Developer guide also provides details about the structure of the code, coding standards, and the Asynchronous Call facility used in the code to manage calls to the Kubernetes API.

-Please take a look at our [wish list](https://github.com/oracle/weblogic-kubernetes-operator/wiki/Wish-list) to get an idea of the kind of features we would like to add to the operator.
-Maybe you will see something to which you would like to contribute!

 ### API documentation